-Péter Bencsik, assistant professor, is a lecturer at the Department of Contemporary History, University of Szeged and also in the Doctoral Program in Contemporary and Comparative History.
-His main research topics include legal and political history of East-Central Europe, especially Hungary and Czechoslovakia, and also the history of state borders, border crossing and travel documents.
+Péter Bencsik, associate professor, is a lecturer at the Department of Contemporary History, University of Szeged and also in the Doctoral Program in Contemporary and Comparative History.
+His main research topics include legal and political history of East-Central Europe, especially Hungary and Czechoslovakia, and also the history of state borders, border crossing, travel documents, and territorialisation.

 He earned an MSc in Geography and an MA in History at the Attila József University in Szeged in 1995, also completing a BA in History of Eastern Europe.
 He defended his PhD dissertation at the University of Pécs in 2000 and habilitated in 2019.